bio-ontology-research-group/genepheno/README.md

 How to run the NPMI.pl script:

- 1.  open a terminal and change the path to the project\n
+ 1.  open a terminal and change the path to the project
- 2.  perl NPMI.pl >merged.human.mouse.TM.extracts.expanded+NPMI.txt\n
+ 2. `perl NPMI.pl >merged.human.mouse.TM.extracts.expanded+NPMI.txt`

 Output: